noiseprotocol/noise_spec/noise.md

 performed prior to the handshake, so these public keys must be inputs to `Initialize()` for the "recipient" of the pre-message.

-The first actual handshake message is sent from the initiator to the responder, the next is sent by the responder, the next from the initiator, and so on in alternating fashion.
+The first actual handshake message is sent from the initiator to the responder (with one exception - see next paragraph).
+The next message is sent by the responder, the next from the initiator, and so on in alternating fashion.

+As will be described later, Noise allows **compound protocols** where the responder switches to a different "fallback" pattern than the initiator started with.
+If the initiator's pre-message contains an `"e"` token, then this handshake pattern is a fallback pattern (see [Section 9.2](#compound-protocols-and-noise-pipes)).
+In the case of a fallback pattern, the first actual handshake message is sent by the responder, the next from the initiator, and so on.

 The following handshake pattern describes an unauthenticated DH handshake: